RedonaNova/ai-agents-microservices-thesis/README.md

 - **Horizontal scaling** by adding more agent instances
 - **Event replay** for debugging and model retraining
 - **Real-time streaming** with Apache Flink
+- **Open-source** that can be online business' internal information system

 ---